Renewing your Medical Assistance health coverage

 Department of Human Services resources

-The Minnesota Department of Human Services has a number of resources to assist with the renewal process.
+The Minnesota Department of Human Services has a number of resources to assist with the renewal process including Navigators that can help you with renewal submissions.

 View DHS resources